 In my household mealtimes are set, homework time is set, the times when everyone gets ready for bed is set.
 Each person knows, at any given time of the day, what they should be doing (and yes, everyone has plenty of free time – because free time is timetabled in too).
 For years, I told myself this rigidity was to ensure a calm and happy household while our daughters were young.
 Now that they are teenagers and they have less need for routine, we’ve come to realise that much of it was really just to keep me calm and happy.
 (Luckily my family is very obliging which means that at 8.00 pm precisely we always have time to snuggle up and watch exactly ninety minutes of TV together before bed!)

 Before I was assessed as being autistic, I would often try and rely less on my routines – I would try and be a bit less predictable, stuck-in-the-mud, rigid – but it wasn’t good for me.
-Trying to be a bit more free-spirited in my actions just caused me to feel more anxious and confused, and used up cognitive energy that I didn’t have spare, but over the past few years I’ve come to really appreciate a good routine as being calming, settling and less tiring.
+Trying to be more free-spirited in my actions just caused me to feel more anxious and confused, and used up cognitive energy that I didn’t have spare, but over the past few years I’ve come to really appreciate a good routine as being calming, settling and less tiring.

 Last year, I had a public health master’s module that started at 9.00, two bus rides from home.
 It was ridiculously hard walking into that lecture theatre by myself each Friday, trying not to trip walking up the aisle then settling in a seat that was near a window and had nobody sat behind me, distracting me with chat, eating, typing, breathing… It was also difficult to stay in my seat for the duration, the instinct to flee was strong.
 But if I left home even earlier, when it was cold and dark, I had time to follow a routine beforehand.